 One of many Otis Blackwell numbers tackled by Lewis, "Livin' Lovin' Wreck" is a straight-ahead rocker.
 It suffers a little from the cheesy backing vocals, but Lewis shines through it all.

-This 1959 single failed to make a dent on the charts anywhere except in the U.K., where it was a Top 30 hit.
-Shame, because it features a full-on Lewis performance.
-The singles that preceded "Lovin' Up a Storm" are better known, but this one highlights Lewis at full force.
+This 1959 single failed to make a dent on the charts except in the U.K., where it was a Top 30 hit.
+Shame, because "Lovin' Up a Storm" features a full-on Lewis performance.
+The singles that preceded it are better known, but this one highlights the Killer at full force.